 The fish, invertebrates, and corals in the oceans have not only gotten used to the water movement, they use it to their best advantage and depend on it to survive.
 Much of the stationary life in the ocean depend on water movement to bring them food as well as remove clogging debris.
 Take the water movement away from them and they will suffer.

 Wavemakers are designed to give your aquarium the simulated effect of wave motion that your saltwater animals have when in their natural environment, but what other benefits do they provide?

 - Corals thrive on the motion of the ocean.
-The current and water movements stimulate them and brings food TO them, keeping them active and healthy.
-Not only that, but when you're sitting and watching your aquarium, the movement of your corals softly swaying is beautiful and calming.
+The current and water movements stimulate them and bring food to them, keeping them active and healthy.
+Not only that, but en you're sitting and watching your aquarium, the movement of your corals softly swaying is beautiful and calming.
 If you have fish in your tank, it is fun to watch them interact with the currents too.

 - A wavemaker will stir up the sand in your aquarium releasing microscopic particles and organisms that your corals and inverts feed on.